great-northern-diver/loon/website/md/index.md

 ![Selecting points in one display will also select them in all linked displays.](images/linking.jpg "Linking")

-Multiple displays can be linked such that the linked points share the color, size, selected, and active state.
+Multiple displays can be linked such that the linked points share their color, size, selected and active states.

 <div class="floatleft">
 ![](images/adhoc_linking.png "Adhoc Linking")